-- 6.77 The assessment also provides a profile of this need in terms of likely tenure split between rented and intermediate affordable housing and the likely type / size requirements.
-The SHMA suggests that in B&NES a tenure split of 93%/7% social rent to intermediate housing is appropriate.
-This is based on the evidence of housing need and does not take in to account the need to create balanced communities and therefore the Council believes a 75%/25% tenure split to be more sustainable. - 6.78 To understand the capacity of private development to deliver affordable housing the council has commissioned a viability study.
-The B&NES Viability Study (Three Dragons, July 2010) has taken account of market prospects and a range of cost implications including other Section 106 obligations in order to create a baseline level of affordable housing that will be viable in the majority of schemes without recourse for public subsidy. - 6.79 The study has identified some geographical variance in viability across the district and hence any district wide policy must reflect the fact that any affordable housing target is seen as an average with some higher value areas capable of delivering more affordable housing and some less.
+- 6.78 To understand the capacity of private development to deliver affordable housing the council has commissioned a viability study.
+The B&NES Viability Study (Three Dragons, July 2010) and the B&NES Viability Update (Dec 2012) have has taken account of market prospects and a range of cost implications including other Section 106 obligations in order to create a baseline level of affordable housing that will be viable in the majority of schemes without recourse for public subsidy. - 6.79 The study has identified some geographical variance in viability across the district.
+This supports geographical variation in the proportion of affordable housing that should be sought (as outlined in the table below). and hence any district wide policy must reflect the fact that any affordable housing target is seen as an average with some higher value areas capable of delivering more affordable housing and some less.